stefanwittwer/webflow-app-template-react/README.md

 ```

 This will take the contents of the `./public` folder and prepare a `bundle.zip` file ready for you to upload as a Designer extension for your App.

+## Note about bundling output

+Vite is configured to use the `public/` folder as the output, as this is where the `webflow-cli` expects the final assets for deployment, including scripts and the index.html file.

+If you put any assets manually in the `public/` folder, they will be overriden during buliding.

+## License

+The source code of the `webflow-app-template-react` template is available for use under the MIT license.
+[See license](https://github.com/stefanwittwer/webflow-app-template-react/blob/main/LICENSE.md)